Chapter 17

 To better see and appreciate this aspect of our God's faithfulness and compassion, we will briefly review the following two examples:

-Our second example provides us with an illustration of how the various New Testament churches helped to provide provisions for those who were in need in Jerusalem.
-To see this let us read the following excerpt of what Paul wrote to the Romans for one of the reasons he was going to Jerusalem.,
+Our first example provides us with an illustration of how the various New Testament churches helped to provide provisions for those who were in need in Jerusalem.
+To see this let us read the following excerpt of what Paul wrote to explain to the Romans why he was going to Jerusalem.
+To read what he wrote we go to,

 Romans 15:25-26